romain-grecourt/helidon-docs/src/about/about.md

 # About Helidon

 Helidon is a collection of Java libraries for writing microservices.
-Helidon is open source under the Apache License, Version 2.0.
-You can find us on GitHub: https://github.com/helidon-io/helidon

-Helidon is a collection of Java libraries for writing microservices.
 To learn more see the [Helidon Overview](overview.md).

+You can find us on GitHub: [helidon-io/helidon](https://github.com/helidon-io/helidon)

 ## Getting Started